vxnuaj/awesome-neural-networks/01-logistic-&-softmax-regression/README.md

 <br>

-The computation of the softmax doesn't seem to different from the original logistic regression in terms of flow, besides the new activation function and introduction of the one hot encoding.
+The computation of the softmax isn't too different from the original logistic regression in terms of flow, besides the new activation function, modification to the loss, and introduction of the one hot encoding.

-It can be defined the same as (with of course, the new function, $\tilde{\sigma}$):
+It can be defined as (with of course, the new function, $\tilde{\sigma}$):

 <div align = 'center'>